-What is scombroid (fish) posioning?
+What is scombroid (fish) poisoning?

 Scombroid food poisoning is a foodborne illness that results from eating spoiled fish.
 In scombroid poisoning, bacteria have grown during improper storage of the dark meat of the fish and the bacteria produce scombroid toxin.
-Scombroid toxin, or poison, is probably a combination of histamine and histamine-like chemicals.
+The scombroid toxin, or poison, is probably a combination of histamine and histamine-like chemicals.
 The toxin or poison does not affect everyone who ingests it.

 Fish known to be involved in scombroid poisoning include:

-- Australian salmon,
+- Australian salmon

-- yellowfin tuna.
+- yellowfin tuna

 Along with ciguatera, it is listed as a common type of seafood poisoning.
 The toxin believed to be responsible is histamine, formed as the flesh of the fish begins to decay.
 As histamine is also the natural agent involved in allergic reactions, scombroid food poisoning often gets misidentified as a food allergy.

-Unlike many types of food poisoning, scombroid form is not brought about by ingestion of a pathogen.
-Histidine is an amino acid that exists naturally in many types of food (including fish) and at temperatures above 16 °C/60 °F it is converted to the biogenic amine histamine via the enzyme histidine decarboxylase produced by symbiotic bacteria such as Morganella morganii (this is one reason why fish should be stored in the freezer).
+Unlike many types of food poisoning, scombroid form is not brought about by the ingestion of a pathogen.
+Histidine is an amino acid that exists naturally in many types of food (including fish) and at temperatures above 16 °C/60 °F, it is converted to the biogenic amine histamine via the enzyme histidine decarboxylase produced by symbiotic bacteria such as Morganella morganii (this is one reason why fish should be stored in the freezer).
 Histamine is not destroyed by normal cooking temperatures, so even properly cooked fish can still result in poisoning.
 Histamine is the main natural chemical responsible for true allergic reactions, so the symptoms produced are almost identical to a food allergy.

 Scombroid or fish poisoning in pregnancy

 As of 2019, there was no published report on fish poisoning and pregnancy in the literature.